ikerising12138/recipe-prediction/README.md

 <iframe src="assets/confusion_matrix.html" width=600 height=550 frameBorder=0></iframe>

-Despite the improvement, we should also consider the fact that our model was only producing results of either 0 or 5.
+Despite the improvement, we should also be aware of the fact that our model was only producing results of either 0 or 5.
 This is because the original dataset contained mostly fives, and just guessing 0 or 5 was considered to be the most optimal.
 A more in-depth analysis is required to resolve this issue.

 ## Fairness Analysis